 How Much Alcohol Can People With Gout Drink?

-Lifestyle is an important factor for living with gout along with diet, medical condition, family history, age, and sex.
+Lifestyle is an important factor for living with gout along with diet, medical condition, family history, age and sex.
 If you find that beer is a common trigger for you, consider lowering your dose to minimize instances of gout attacks.

-If taking alcohol out of your lifestyle is not an option, you should still lower it to avoid those crippling gout attacks.
+If taking alcohol out of your lifestyle is not an option, you should still lower it to avoid those crippling flare-ups.
 Thankfully, there are medications now that can help prevent and treat gout symptoms.
 Aside from maintaining a rigid diet low in purines, you should also be taking gout medications such as allopurinol.

 Make sure to speak with your doctor about taking medications while drinking alcohol.